 - Is no longer capable of performing to the level of competency specified by the certificate.

-Appeal Against Suspension or Cancellation of Certificate of Competency
+Appeal Against Suspension or Cancellation of ADAS Licence

 Before suspending or cancelling a Certificate of Competency, ADAS will:

-- Notify the holder of the certificate in writing by registered mail, to the last known address of the accredited diver, of the proposed suspension or cancellation
+- Notify the holder of the licence in writing of the proposed suspension or cancellation; and

-- Give the holder of the certificate 28 days, from the time of service by registered mail to the last known address of the certificate holder, to make representations in writing to ADAS in relation to the proposed suspension or cancellation
+- Give the holder of the licence 28 days, from the time the of writing by registered mail to the last known address of the licence holder, to respond in writing to ADAS in relation to the proposed suspension or cancellation; and

-- Through the ADAS Appeal Committee, take reasonable regard of the representations made by the holder of the certificate [the ADAS Appeals Committee is composed of representatives of the relevant diving industry, and/or union, and/or the State/Territory].
+- Through the ADAS Appeal Committee, undertake reasonable consideration of the response made by the holder of the licence (the ADAS Appeals Committee is composed of representatives of the relevant diving industry and union, the State/Territory regulators).

 The Grievance Policy within the ADAS Code of Practice will provide more detail.
 Applicants who are unsuccessful may seek redress through civil legal action.

-Notification of Suspension or Cancellation of Certificate of Competency
+Notification of Suspension or Cancellation of ADAS Licence

-If, after having regard to any representations made by the holder of the certificate, ADAS decides to proceed with the proposed suspension or cancellation, ADAS will inform the certificate holder in writing by registered mail to their last known address:
+If, after having considered any responses made by the holder of the licence, ADAS decides to proceed with the proposed suspension or cancellation, ADAS will inform the holder of the licence in writing by registered mail to their last known address:

-- Stating that the certificate is suspended or cancelled
+- Stating that the licence is suspended or cancelled

-- In the case of a suspension, stating the period for which the certificate is suspended
+- In the case of a suspension, stating the period for which the licence is suspended

 - Giving the reasons for the suspension or cancellation.

-Date of Effect of Suspension or Cancellation of Certificate of Competency
+Date of Effect of Suspension or Cancellation of ADAS Licence

-The suspension or cancellation takes effect on the date on which notice of the suspension or cancellation is served on the certificate holder by registered mail at their last known address, or on any other later date which is specified in the notice.
+The suspension or cancellation takes effect on the date on which notice of the suspension or cancellation is served on the holder of the licence by registered mail at their last known address, or on any other date which is specified in the notice.